 |Principle||Nutrient Value||% of RDA|

 |Total Fat||0 g||0%|

 Dried herb leaves, flowers, and roots can be available all-round the year in the specialty herbal stores.
 Fresh flowerings and leaves, however, can only be foraged in nature or grown in your backyard.

 In the supermarkets, make sure herbal tea mixtures only contain authentic, non-toxic plants.
 Read the label carefully to learn about the nature of items packed inside an airtight container for safety reasons.

-Store fresh herbs for short term use in a plastic bag and keep inside the home refrigerator.
+Store fresh herbs for short-term use in a plastic bag and keep them inside the home refrigerator.
 Place dried flower blooms, leaves, root chunks/flakes in tight metallic containers away from moisture and light for extended usage.

 Herbal teas are mostly drunk hot, but some more fruity varieties can be delicious cold.
-They taken plain or slightly sweetened with sugar or honey or with added lemon.
-Among the most common varieties of herbals tea are hibiscus, ginger, lemon balm, verbena, mint, chamomile and sage.
+They took plain or slightly sweetened with sugar or honey or with added lemon.
+Among the most common varieties of herbals, tea is hibiscus, ginger, lemon balm, verbena, mint, chamomile, and sage.